DiamondGotCat/DGC-Epoch/README.md

 - It represents DGC Epoch with 48 digits.
 - It can be used up to about the year 10925.

+### DGC Epoch 48 Extended (dgce48ext)
+(Changes from DGC Epoch 48)
+To accommodate negative numbers, we'll make the first digit a parameter representing a negative number.
+However, this would make the same mistake as the UNIX epoch, so we'll increment it by one digit instead.

 ### DGC Epoch 64 (dgce64)
 - DGC Epoch 64 is the second DGC Epoch notation.
 - It represents DGC Epoch with 64 digits.
 - It can be used up to about the year 584944417.

+### DGC Epoch 64 Extended (dgce64ext)
+(Changes from DGC Epoch 64)
+To accommodate negative numbers, we'll make the first digit a parameter representing a negative number.
+However, this would make the same mistake as the UNIX epoch, so we'll increment it by one digit instead.

 ### DGC Epoch XXX
 At the time of creating DGC Epoch, 48 bits was more than enough, and we believe that 64 bits is very reliable.